 Many classic cocktails are tied to a particular place.
 The Manhattan was created at New York City’s Manhattan Club, for example, and the Singapore Sling hails from the Raffles hotel in Singapore.
 While those international cities are two of the world’s best-known drinks destinations, there’s another cocktail that’s equally linked to its birthplace: the Wisconsin Old Fashioned.

-Also known as the Brandy Old Fashioned, this variation on the traditional whiskey-based Old Fashioned is practically Wisconsin’s official drink, and it’s what will get placed before you in bars all over the Badger State.
-In addition to featuring brandy, the cocktail is differentiated by its specifically calling for muddled fruit and a dash of lemon-lime soda or sparking water.
+Also known as the Brandy Old Fashioned, this variation on the traditional whiskey-based Old Fashioned is practically Wisconsin’s official drink, and it’s what will bw placed before you in bars all over the Badger State.
+The cocktail, in addition to featuring brandy, is differentiated by calling for muddled fruit and a dash of lemon-lime soda or sparking water.
 Serve a classic Old Fashioned with whiskey and an orange twist to a Wisconsinite, and you’re likely to get the drink sent back.

 Once Prohibition rolled around, quality spirits were difficult to source.
-Not to be deterred, thirsty drinkers continued to imbibe, but often utilized fruit, sugar, syrups and mixers to mask the flavor of subpar booze.
-In the case of the Wisconsin Old Fashioned, locals relied on fruit like oranges and cherries to flavor the cocktail, and they topped it with sparkling water or sodas like Sprite.
-The practice stuck around throughout the decades and is still the preferred method today.
+Not deterred, thirsty drinkers continued to imbibe, but often utilized fruit, sugar, syrups and mixers to mask the flavor of subpar booze.
+In the case of the Wisconsin Old Fashioned, locals relied on fruit like oranges and cherries to flavor the cocktail, and they topped the drink with sparkling water or sodas like Sprite.
+The practice stuck around and, today, is still the preferred method.

-Old Fashioned purists might scoff at the muddled fruit and bubbly topper, but the Wisconsin Old Fashioned is as traditional as cocktails get—even if it’s rarely found outside the state.
+Old Fashioned purists might scoff at the muddled fruit and bubbly topper, but the Wisconsin Old Fashioned is as traditional as cocktails can be—even if the cocktail is rarely found outside the state.

 - 3 dashes Angostura bitters